STUDENT SERVICES RESIDENT APPLICATIONS FOR 2020/21 ARE NOW **CLOSED** (FOR AN AUTUMN 2020 START).

 The role of SSR will be rewarding and represents an excellent personal and professional development opportunity for those able to respond to the challenges.
 Comprehensive induction and in-service training will be provided to the successful applicants.

-- Shortlisted applicants will be contacted by Tuesday 11th February 2020.
+- Shortlisted applicants will be contacted: week commencing 17th February 2020.
 If you do not hear from us by this date you can assume your application has been unsuccessful

 - Interviewed applicants will be informed of the outcome of their interview as soon as possible following interview.